ivaan1992/ivaan1992/README.md

 ## 🧔🏻‍ About Me
 - Becoming a fullstack developer.
 - Passionate for coding.
-- Love learn new things.
+- Love to learn new things.
 - Microverse student.
 - Looking for new opportunities as a software developer.